PARISH SACRAMENT PROGRAM

 The family unit, understood as the domestic church, has the primary responsibility to form and gradually increase the spirit of faith in children.
 The Christian family is called to announce the Gospel to children and to bring them through a progressive education and catechesis to the fullness of human and Christian maturity.

 - To attend the Parent Information Night specific to the sacrament their child will be celebrating.
-This is important in order to gain an overview of the sacrament and to obtain information about enrollment and preparation kits
+This is important in order to gain an overview of the sacrament and to obtain information about enrolment and preparation kits

-- To attend an Enrollment/Commitment Mass
+- To attend an Enrolment/Commitment Mass

 - To attend a Parent/Child workshop